I am in space. In the point of origin, I put a model of my starship and a Node3D called CameraPivot

 I thought this approach is straightforward enough but I don't understand the result.
 Instead of rotation depending on mouse movement, the resulting rotation vector points in an almost constant direction and the rotation doesn't even change its sign, when I move the mouse down instead of up.

-, but it's difficult to infer the problem of my code from there.
-I might want to display the resulting rotation vector to get an idea of what's going on.
+I looked already on the values of the vectors using print, but it’s difficult to infer the problem of my code from there.
+I might want to display the resulting rotation vector to get an idea of what’s going on.